4wheeljive/AnimARTrixPlayground/README.md

-This is a test "playground" for adding user controls to selected animations included in FastLED's Animartrix library: https://github.com/FastLED/FastLED/tree/master/examples/Animartrix
+This is a test "playground" for adding user controls to selected animations included in FastLED's AnimARTrix library: https://github.com/FastLED/FastLED/tree/master/examples/Animartrix

 This is all very rough, experimental, etc.

-Background

 Basic Framework